 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-The protective box around the external gas meter is damaged.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

-Repair category 1

-Notes The sanitary fitments were found to be in good order consistent with their age and use.

-Seals around baths/shower areas and sanitary fitments must be maintained in good order as defective seals can result in dampness/decay within hidden areas of the property.
+tments have been replaced in the recent past and were found to be consistent with their age and use. shower areas and sanitary fitments must be maintained in good tive seals can result in dampness/decay within hidden areas of the

+i